You are currently viewing How To Grow Course Sales Using Lesson Previews

 Should You Require Registration For Free Previews?

 If you don’t require registration, then you will end up with a higher number of prospects that see your previews.
-And if you have good quality previews, then more people watching previews should lead to more sales.
+If you have good quality previews, then more people watching previews should lead to more sales.

 Offering Free Lesson Previews – Summary